 In contrast, an internet service provider was held not to have authorised infringement of copyright by merely providing the internet access used by its customers for infringing file sharing activities (Roadshow Films Pty Ltd v iiNet Ltd HCA 16).
-The Commonwealth Parliament has recently passed legislation amending the Copyright Act to allow copyright owners to obtain court orders requiring ISPs to block access to “pirate” websites, but it is too soon to see how it will work in practice.
+In 2015, the Commonwealth Parliament passed legislation amending the Copyright Act to allow copyright owners to obtain court orders requiring ISPs to block access to “pirate” websites; film and music interests have successfully obtained such orders.

 If an article (e.g. a record or book) was made in Australia, and you know, or ought to know, that making it infringed copyright (in other words, it is a pirate copy), you will infringe copyright if you sell it, hire it out, distribute it commercially, or exhibit it by way of trade (s 38) (e.g. by displaying it at a book fair).

 If you know, or ought to know, that you could not make an article in Australia without infringing copyright, you will infringe copyright if you import it for the purpose of selling or hiring it out, distributing it commercially or exhibiting it by way of trade without the consent of the copyright owner.
 You will also infringe copyright if you sell or hire it out, distribute it commercially, or exhibit it by way of trade, even if someone else imported it.
 This applies even if the article was made overseas with the copyright owner’s permission.
 Importing an article for private use (without the copyright owner’s permission) does not infringe copyright (ss 37, 38).